MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/group-analysis.md

 You can choose which metrics to analyze and which attributes remain the same between the groups to foster a more robust comparison.
 This type of analysis can help proactively discover and address areas that need improvement in your organization.

-After you upload a person query dataset from Workplace Analytics, you can use the template tools to view data for the two groups with visual charts and lists, as shown in the following graphic.
+After you upload a dataset, you can use the template tools to view data for the two groups with visual charts and lists, as shown in the following graphic.

    ![Group analysis](./images/group-analysis.png)